Functional Movement Screen

 • And, finally rotational stability, in which you lower yourself to your right knee; then repeat with the left half of your body.
 The physician will check for symmetry and elbow/knee alignment

-Together these seven tests allow you and your physician
+Together these seven tests allow you and your physician to enhance exercise and prevent movement dysfunction.

 bg